 Counterplans, Plan Inclusive Counterplans, Critiques, Critical Aff's, Goals-Criteria & Plan-Meet-Need Cases, and other miscellany: I'm open to just about anything as long as it's run competently as part of a thoughtful strategy.
 Run a critique because the case calls for it.
 Do not run a critique as a way to avoid case debate.
 Don't run something if you don't understand it.
 Don't run something if your only motive is to confuse the other team - you'll probably end up confusing yourself and the judges as well.
 Critical aff's, counterplans, critiques, philosophical arguments and policy debates which end up sounding like LD rounds can make debate more fun and interesting.

 If your counterplan is plan-inclusive, it's a good idea to run topicality against the aff, or run extratopicality against yourself so your counterplan remains non-topical.
-Counterplans must be nontopical - I'm not going to budge on that.
+Counterplans must be nontopical - trying to get me to budge on that will be an uphill battle, but I could be persuaded if you are extremely convincing and the circumstances warrant.
+However, I will have a default sympathy with an aff who claims abuse against a topical counterplan.
 Multiple counterplans are okay, again as long as it makes sense.

 Tag team cross X is okay unless the tournament rules forbid it, but don't abuse this.